 Advanced audit policy distribution involves a corresponding protocol-specific Group Policy plug-in on the client machine, which is invoked to process any GPO that refers to advanced audit policy settings.
-The advanced audit policy protocol client-side plug-in locates the advanced audit policy by appending "\Microsoft\Windows NT\Audit\audit.csv" to the network location specified in each GPO, transfers the advanced audit policy files by using file access protocol sequences, and then uses the advanced audit policy files to configure the client's advanced audit policy, audit options, and global object access auditing settings.
+The advanced audit policy protocol client-side plug-in locates the advanced audit policy as specified in section 3.1.4, transfers the advanced audit policy files by using file access protocol sequences, and then uses the advanced audit policy files to configure the client's advanced audit policy, audit options, and global object access auditing settings.